StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

     * To negate a condition, add the word not in front of it.
 For example, `while not front_is_clear()` will check whether there's a wall blocking Reeborg rather than checking whether the area in front of Reeborg is clear.

     3. *Optional Exercises*: **Tokens 1-5**
     * Rework these challenges using while loops for generalized solutions.
+It's possible to create a solution that solves all five worlds at once.
+Since Tokens 5 has the most special conditions, a generalized solution for 5 should solve all the previous worlds too.

 5. Advanced Conditions
 Congrats!
 These are the final required Reeborg exercises.
 You'll use all of the skills you've learned in parts 1-4 to complete them.
 It can seem like the goal would be to finish this as fast as possible.
 In past quarters, students often tried to rush through them, but struggled with later material because they missed some of the core insights from these challenges.
 I encourage you to take your time to solve them.
 Please ask clarifying questions and talk to mentors about areas of confusion.